 AQUILA played on the landlord’s desire to bring in a creative tenant and leverage Main Street Hub’s reputation as an established tech company in the negotiations in order to secure excellent economics for the tenant and compel the landlord to swiftly begin work on the plans for the building.

 Market the Sublease

-AQUILA was able to meet all of the client’s needs with an initial lease for 23,500 SF and a staged take-down for an additional 23,500 SF, mirroring Main Street Hub’s projected growth timeline and giving them the flexibility for expansion they needed.
+AQUILA was able to meet all of the client’s needs with an initial lease for 23,500 square feet and a staged take-down for an additional 23,500 square feet, mirroring Main Street Hub’s projected growth timeline and giving them the flexibility for expansion they needed.

 With this expansion, Main Street Hub nearly doubled its downtown footprint.
 This expanded footprint will also allow for continued hiring, creating over 250 jobs and allowing the company to employ over 500 employees in downtown Austin.

-In making the leap to One Congress Plaza, Main Street Hub is taking on the role of “First Mover” in what will prove to be a shift in the culture of the once dated and traditional office building into a tech centric location.
-This transaction facilitated the kick off of the One Congress Plaza Fareground – a project that will transform the lobby and plaza.
-Currently a highly visible, yet underutilized downtown corner, the transition will convert the location into an iconic, first-of-its-kind community gathering space, food hall and green area in Austin.
-AQUILA secured a clause in the lease that required the new plaza addition, which prompted the landlord to execute on this new project.
-This project will further attract young, creative and tech clients to what was once a sleepy and overlooked area of downtown.
+In making the leap to One Congress Plaza, Main Street Hub is taking on the role of “First Mover” in what will prove to be a shift in the culture of the once dated and traditional office building into a tech-centric location.
+This transaction facilitated the kick-off of the One Congress Plaza Fareground – a project that will transform the lobby and plaza.
+Currently a highly visible, yet underutilized downtown corner, the transition will convert the location into an iconic, first-of-its-kind community gathering space, food hall, and green area in Austin.
+AQUILA secured a clause in the lease that required the new plaza addition, which prompted the landlord to execute this new project.
+This project will further attract young, creative, and tech clients to what was once a sleepy and overlooked area of downtown.